South Africa

 Key Lecture Points

-• South African Apartheid finds its roots in the colonial era, when whites from the Netherlands and Britain established settlements in Southern Africa beginning in the 17th century.
+• South African apartheid finds its roots in the colonial era, when whites from the Netherlands and Britain established settlements in Southern Africa beginning in the 17th century.
 The colonization of South Africa established the racial and socio-economic hierarchy that plagued the country during the apartheid era.

-• The Apartheid era in South Africa (1948-1994) was a time of brutal racial segregation aimed at maintaining the dominance of white South Africans of European descent over non-white South Africans (black and “Indian”).
+• The apartheid era in South Africa (1948-1994) was a time of brutal racial segregation aimed at maintaining the dominance of white South Africans of European descent over non-white South Africans (black and “Indian”).
 Struggle and sacrifice by oppressed South Africans combined with international pressure and eventual government capitulation ended the apartheid era in 1994.
 The end of apartheid was marked by the election of Nobel Peace Prize winner Nelson Mandela to the presidency of South Africa.

 • South Africa was the focus of international attention when Nelson Mandela died December 5, 2013.
 South Africans celebrated the life and mourned the death of the man who changed the course of his country’s history and who was a father figure to his people.
 Leaders and dignitaries from more than 100 countries attended his memorial service.

-Exploration Questions
+Discussion Questions

 • How is the history of Apartheid continuing to affect life and politics in South Africa?

 • What are the economic challenges South Africa faces?
-What is the lasting legacy of Nelson Mandela?

 More to Explore